 Name Number of securities underlying unexercised options Number of securities underlying unexercised options Equity incentive plan awards: number of securities underlying unexercised Option exercise price Option expiration date

-- - -

 (#) (#) unearned options (\$)

 Exercisable Unexercisable (#)

 Michael W. Evans - - -

 President and CEO - - -

 Michael K. Murtaugh - - -

 Vice President and General Counsel - - -

-OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END
+OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END (Continued)

-(Continued)

-Name Number of Market value shares or units of stock that have stock that have Equity incentive plan awards: number of unearned shares, units or other rights Equity incentive plan awards: market or payout value of uncarned shares, units or other

-not vested not vested that have not vested rights that have not vested
+Name Number of shares or units of stock that have not vested Market value of shares or units of stock that have not vested Equity incentive plan awards: number of unearned shares, units or other rights that have not vested Equity incentive plan awards: market or payout value of unearned shares, units or other rights that have not vested

 (#) (\$) (#) (\$)

 Michael W. Evans

 President and CEO - - - -

 Michael K. Murtaugh

-Vice President and General Counsel = - - -
+Vice President and General Counsel - - - -

-The following table sets forth any compensation paid to directors during fiscal year ended November 30, 2021:
+The following table sets forth any compensation paid to directors during fiscal year ended November 30, 2022: